Response

 }

-You can also set cookies in advance and finally set the data to be returned.
+You can also set the cookie in advance, then set the data to return.

 public function hello(Request $request)